 Eric Mowbray Merrifield was born on 20th March, 1914 in Eldorado, Southern Rhodesia (now Zimbabwe), the first son and eldest of four children to John Mowbray and Margaret Louise Merrifield, who had separately immigrated from the UK, marrying in Eldorado where John Mowbray was working as a mining engineer.

-The family moved to the Witwatersrand where Eric was schooled at Ridge Preparatory School in Johannesburg and subsequently at St Andrews College in Grahamstown where he matriculated.
-Returning to Johannesburg he was awarded the degree B.Sc in civil engineering in 1937 by the University of Witwatersrand.
+The family moved to the Witwatersrand where John Mowbray was employed on the Rose Deep gold mine.
+Eric was schooled at Ridge Preparatory School in Johannesburg and subsequently at St Andrews College in Grahamstown where he matriculated.
+Returning to Johannesburg he was awarded the degree B.Sc in civil engineering in 1937 by the University of the Witwatersrand.

 On graduating Eric Merrifield joined the South African Railways and Harbours Administration and was posted to Cathcart in the Eastern Cape/Border area.
 On June 10, 1940 he married Mary Bertha Hoffman (1912-1971), in Cathcart where Mary was born, and had grown up in a large Austrian immigrant family.
 Mary studied nursing at the Frere Hospital, East London and the Frontier Hospital, Queenstown and became a mid-wife in Queenstown where she worked in the African hospital.
 Later, in the 1950s and early 1960s when living in Cape Town, she continued to nurse the underprivileged, in particular babies suffering from severe gastro enteritis, working as a volunteer in the clinics in Retreat and Grassy Park in the Cape Peninsula.